An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: McCandlish, McAndliss, McCandless, McChandliss, McChandlish, McChandless, McCandliss, McCaunless, McCaunles, McKanless, McCanless, Candlish and many more.

-First found in Galloway, where they held a family seat in Western Scotland.
+First found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat in Western Scotland.
 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted found haven.
 Many were given land by King Malcolm Canmore and later by King David of Scotland.
 Some Gallowegians were native Scots, some were Irish clans mostly from Ulster in the 13th century.
 The name was first recorded in Scotland about the 15th century in Wigtown.
 They may also have been McCanish sept of Atholl to the north.

 This web page shows only a small excerpt of our McCandless research.
 Another 164 words(12 lines of text) covering the year 1794 is included under the topic Early McCandless History in all our PDF Extended History products.